thevuong/next15-filterlist/STEPS.md

 ## Final demo

-- In tab "todo": Interact with tabs while streaming in the server components as they finish rendering on the server.
+- In tab "todo": See content right away, and interact with tabs while streaming in the server components as they finish rendering on the server.
-- Reload, enable "testing" and "backend" while streaming.
+- Reload, even filter while streaming, enable "testing" and "backend".
 - Greatly improved UX.
 Even though the data fetches are still extremely slow, the app feels super responsive.
 - Search for "api".
 Reload/share/bookmark the page and have the same state.
 - And this is very robust: progressively enhanced the no-js base case, and just added a low amount of js, using it only where needed.
 (No race conditions because of useTransitions batching.)